People's Agenda: Training for Unemployment “Ton Kla A-cheep” (ต้นกล้าอาชีพ)

 The project's objective is to train and create jobs for 500,000 unemployed, soon to be unemployed and new graduates to reduce and prevent unemployment.
 Furthermore, it will promote independent occupation that will help drive the economy at grass root level.

-The 6.9 billion baht program was initiated 13 January 2009 which is divided into two phrases.
-The first phase is between April to September 2009.
-240,000 people received training.
+The 6.9 billion baht program was initiated on 13 January 2009 which is divided into two phases.
+The first phase was between April and September 2009, where 240,000 people received training.
 Followed by the second phase in the beginning of 2010, where the rest of 260,000 received training.

 Trainings Provided

-935 courses that are offered at this time is divided into 7 categories.
+935 courses that are offered at this time are divided into 7 categories.